kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

     * **Waypoint 1**:Become an expert at programming in python by the end of the year, as measured by passing the Linked-In skills test
         * **Action 1**: Schedule 2 hours per week on my calendar to find a class and complete all the exercises
     * **Waypoint 2**: Become a confident presenter
-        * **Action 2**: Schedule an hour a week to attend my local Toastermaster's club meeting
+        * **Action 2**: Schedule an hour a week to attend my local Toastmasters club meeting

 </font>